canjs/canjs/guides/setup.md

 A lot of frameworks recommend a structure that has separate JS, CSS, and HTML folders.
 When building a CanJS app, because our application will be built using components, we use a component-based folder structure.
-Off of a root folder called "PlaceMyOrder", create the following subfolders:
+Off of a root folder called *PlaceMyOrder*, create the following subfolders:

 - PlaceMyOrder
 	- app